lusmdl/MySimRacingButtonBox/README.md

-# My Sim Racing Wheele Buttons
+# Sim Racing Button Controller

-This project involves a PCB featuring an ATmega328P microcontroller with various connection possibilities for button matrices.
-It serves as a subproject to a larger project that manages the USB communication of a sim racing controller using an Arduino Micro.
-This ATmega328P project communicates over I2C with the Arduino Micro and delivers the states of 16 buttons in a 16-bit signal.
+Welcome to the Sim Racing Button Controller repository!
+This project focuses on programming an ATmega328P microcontroller to manage a button matrix for sim racing setups.
+The controller communicates with an Arduino Micro via I2C, providing the states of 16 buttons in a 16-bit signal for an enhanced racing experience.

+## Features

+- 16 buttons
+- I2C communication with Arduino Micro
+- Efficient button state management

-## Project Overview
+## Getting Started

+You can use the pre compiled hex file.
+Or you use compile it [yourself](Installation and Setup).

-### Hardware
+### Hardware Requirements

-- **Microcontroller**: ATmega328P
+- **ATmega328P Microcontroller**
+- 16 Mhz Oscilator
+- 12..22 pF Condansator
-- **Button Matrix**: up to 16 buttons
+- **Button Matrix**: Up to 16 buttons

-### Software
+### Software Requirements

-- **Development Platform**: PlatformIO
-- **Libraries**:
-  - **Wire.h**: for I2C communication
-  - [**Platform IO**](https://platformio.org/install/ide?install=vscode): Used for programming the ATmega32u4 microcontroller.
+- [**PlatformIO**](https://platformio.org/install/ide?install=vscode): Used for programming the ATmega328P microcontroller.
+- [**Wire.h**](https://www.arduino.cc/en/Reference/Wire): for I2C communication
-  - [**AVR Lib**](https://github.com/avrdudes/avr-libc.git): standard lib with platformIO.
+- [**AVR Lib**](https://github.com/avrdudes/avr-libc.git): standard lib with PlatformIO.
 - [**Keypad Library**](https://github.com/Chris--A/Keypad.git): Used for the 4x4 Matrix

-### Functionality
-The ATmega328P microcontroller reads the state of the button matrix and communicates the button states to an Arduino Micro via I2C.
-The state of the 16 buttons is packed into a 16-bit payload and sent over I2C when requested by the Arduino Micro.

-## Code Structure

-### Main Code (`main.ino`)
-- Initializes the `Buttons` and `ComI2C` objects.
-- Sets up serial communication (if in debug mode).
-- Defines the `requestEvent` function to handle I2C requests.
-- Contains the `setup()` and `loop()` functions for the Arduino environment.

-### Project Configurations (`ProjectConfig.hpp`)
-- Defines configuration macros, including button matrix definitions and I2C address.
-- Contains optional debug mode setup.

-### I2C Communication (`ComI2C.hpp` and `ComI2C.cpp`)
-- `ComI2C` class handles I2C communication.
-- Manages sending the state of the button matrix over I2C.

-### Button Management (`Buttons.hpp` and `Buttons.cpp`)
-- `Buttons` class manages the button matrix.
-- Polls button states and updates internal data structures.

-### Button Data Structure (`Button.h`)
-- Defines the `pod_button` struct to store button states.

-## Requirements

 ## Installation and Setup